Andrew’s litigation practice involves corporate and securities litigation, CCAA matters, and strategic commercial disputes.

-Andrew has appeared as counsel in the Court of Appeal, the Superior Court of Justice, the Ontario Court of Justice and the Supreme Court of Canada and before the Ontario Securities Commission and other regulators.
+Andrew has appeared as counsel in the Court of Appeal, the Superior Court of Justice, the Ontario Court of Justice and the Supreme Court of Canada, the Ontario Securities Commission, and other provincial courts and securities regulators.

-Best Lawyers' Best Lawyers in Canada—Leading lawyer in corporate and commercial litigation (2015-2017)
+Best Lawyers in Canada—Leading lawyer in corporate and commercial litigation (2015-2021)

 Lexpert's Guide to the Leading US/Canada Cross-border Litigation Lawyers in Canada, 2013—Leading lawyer in securities litigation

-Andrew teaches securities regulation at the Faculty of Law, University of Toronto.
-He has lectured in the contested transactions course and the Global Professional LLM program at the Faculty of Law, University of Toronto, as well as in the undergraduate course on corporate and securities disputes and in the LLM programs on corporate transactions and insolvency offered by Osgoode Hall Law School.
-In addition, the Ontario Securities Commission invited Andrew to teach a 2013 Securities Investigation Training Course, Lessons from Coventree, a course based on OSC rulings on the Canadian investment bank’s failure to disclose material changes to its business leading up to the financial crisis.
-In addition, Andrew is a co-author of Securities Enforcement, Canadian Securities Law Reporter, published by CCH in 2006.
-He regularly provides seminars to clients on developments in corporate securities and insolvency law.
+Andrew regularly teaches securities regulation at the Faculty of Law, University of Toronto, and he has co-developed and co-teaches a course on M&A litigation at the Faculty of Law.
+Andrew has lectured in the contested transactions course and the Global Professional LLM program at the Faculty of Law, University of Toronto, as well as in the undergraduate course on corporate and securities disputes and in the LLM programs on corporate transactions and insolvency offered by Osgoode Hall Law School.
+In addition, the Ontario Securities Commission invited Andrew to teach a 2013 Securities Investigation Training Course on disclosure obligations in Ontario securities law, and he co-developed a conference with Staff of the OSC on the regulatory public interest jurisdiction.
+Andrew is a co-author of Securities Enforcement, Canadian Securities Law Reporter, published by CCH in 2006, and he will be a co-author of the next edition of Canadian Securities Regulation, the treatise by David Johnston et al. He regularly provides seminars to clients on developments in corporate, securities and insolvency law.

-As co-head of the firm’s pro bono committee, Andrew is responsible for screening and approving pro bono matters as well as assisting with the supervision and staffing.
+As co-head of the firm’s pro bono committee, Andrew is responsible for screening and approving pro bono matters as well as assisting with the supervision and staffing of those matters.

 The Faculty of Law, University of Toronto awarded Andrew the Dean Cecil A. Wright Key as the graduating student who exhibited the greatest interest in extracurricular work of an academic nature.